Common Surety Bond Terminology and Definitions

 A premium is a sum of money paid as consideration for an insurance policy or bond.

 The principal is an individual required to be bonded by the obligee.

 Public Official Bonds

-A type of bond that guarantees a public official will act with honesty and/or faithful performance.
+Public official bonds guarantees a public official will act with honesty and/or faithful performance.
 These bonds are required by statutes and ordinances.

-The amount of money per thousand dollars (or percentage) used to determine the bond premium.
+A rate is the amount of money per thousand dollars (or percentage) used to determine the bond premium.

-A bond which guarantees that an institution will restore land that it has mined or otherwise altered to its original condition.
+Reclamation bonds guarantee that an institution will restore land that it has mined or otherwise altered to its original condition.

-Type of insurance program bond in which the final premium is a combination of incurred losses and an administrative charge.
+Retrospective plans are a type of insurance program bond in which the final premium is a combination of incurred losses and an administrative charge.
 Retrospective plans are loss sensitive insurance plans.
 Since final loss costs may take years to develop, the bond guarantees payment of the final premium amount.

 Also known as an Appeal Bond, these bonds guarantee compliance with monetary judgements if the court rules in favor of the other party when appealing a decision to a higher court.